-- the QPSK, 16-QAM and 64-QAM modulations are employed in transmissions to the nomadic users, acc. to the 802.11 IEEE standard series, both in single-carrier, variant b., and multi-carrier (OFDM), variant a., g. and n transmissions; the second one could provide bit rates up to 54 Mbps, in terms of the parameters of the radio channel, while the latter also includes MIMO techniques. - the QPSK and 16-QAM modulations are also employed in mobile transmissions according to the 3GPP standard, providing bit rates of up to 384 kbps/subscriber. - in the above transmissions, the QAM constellations are also used in combinations with error-correcting codes. - recent studies show that the multi-carrier OFDM transmissions, employing the QPSK, 16 and 64-QAM constellations on each sub-carrier, are the main candidates to be standardized for the downlink connection of the 4G (LTE and LTE-A and WiMax) systems, being able to provide bit-rates of up to 100 Mbps/radio carrier. - some preliminary notions regarding the adaptive employment of the QAM modulations on fixed and mobile radio channels would be presented in the DT lectures. - the Offset-QAM using square constellations is currently considered as a promissing alternative for the transmissions of the evolving 5G standards
+- the QPSK, 16-QAM and 64-QAM modulations are employed in transmissions to the nomadic users, acc. to the 802.11 IEEE standard series, both in single-carrier, variant b., and multi-carrier (OFDM), variant a., g. and n transmissions; the second one could provide bit rates up to 54 Mbps, in terms of the parameters of the radio channel, while the latter also includes MIMO techniques.

+- the QPSK and 16-QAM modulations are also employed in mobile transmissions according to the 3GPP standard, providing bit rates of up to 384 kbps/subscriber.

+- in the above transmissions, the QAM constellations are also used in combinations with error-correcting codes.

+- the multi-carrier OFDM transmissions, employing the QPSK, 16 and 64-QAM constellations on each sub-carrier, are standardized for the downlink and uplink connections of the 4G (LTE and LTE-A and WiMax) systems, being able to provide bit-rates of up to 100 Mbps/radio carrier.

+- some basic notions regarding the adaptive employment of the QAM modulations on fixed and mobile radio channels would be presented in the DT lectures.